How Art Consultancy Firms Source and Provide Meaningful Artwork for Cruise Lines

 Finding the right art to accompany a cruise interior can be a daunting challenge, especially when you’re tasked with providing cohesive collections and unique pieces across an entire ship.
 Providing art to complement an interior space can make or break the guest experience; with well-appointed pieces, a guest’s onboard journey can be transformed from ordinary to quite the opposite.
 But how can cruise lines go about finding quality art to enhance the ship’s overall feel?
 And what goes into sourcing these pieces?
-We spoke with some of the industry’s most esteemed art agencies to discover how they source and implement experience-enhancing art for the world’s major cruise lines.
+We spoke with some of the industry’s most esteemed art consultancy firms to discover how they source and implement experience-enhancing art for the world’s major cruise lines.

 “Using artwork to ‘direct traffic’ is an easy and effective solution to the confusion that is a well-known initial effect of shipboard life, especially as the new ships increase in size.”